emmadev/bucardo_wrapper/docs/indexes.md

 kick off index recreation, and also avoids potentially having several hours spent idle that could have been better spent recreating indexes.

+## Cascading Replication

+If you're replicating from database A to B to C, the B -> C job will check the size of indexes on B. A is not specified in the B -> C config, so the job has no way of knowing about A. If the data copy and index recreation aren't finished on B, then running indexes.install on B -> C will not detect large indexes on B. This means it is necessary to wait until A -> B is finished before starting B -> C.

 # Functions

 ## install